What Denzel Washington Really Thinks About Will Smith Slapping Chris Rock At The Oscars - E! Online

 Smith was also photographed sharing a meaningful, shoulder-touching conversation with Bradley Cooper immediately after the slap.

-While Jakes told Washington he had "stepped in the middle of World War III" by getting involved in the incident, the Tragedy of MacBeth star claims said he didn't have a choice.
+While Jakes told Washington he had "stepped in the middle of World War III" by getting involved in the altercation, the Tragedy of MacBeth star claims said he didn't think twice.

 "I couldn't have sat in my seat.
 No way I could have sat in my seat," he said.
 "That's just not who I am."